GrantSparks/grafton-config/readme.md

 ### Commercial License

-For those wishing to integrate the Grafton Machine Shed server into closed-source applications, or who need more flexibility than the Apache License 2.0 allows, a commercial license is available.
+For those wishing to integrate the Grafton Machine Shed config into closed-source applications, or who need more flexibility than the Apache License 2.0 allows, a commercial license is available.
 This license permits private modifications and proprietary integration.

 #### Benefits of the Commercial License

-- **Use in Proprietary Applications**: Integrate the Grafton Machine Shed server seamlessly into closed-source applications.
+- **Use in Proprietary Applications**: Integrate the Grafton Machine Shed config seamlessly into closed-source applications.
 - **Flexibility and Freedom**: Greater flexibility in the use, modification, and distribution of the project.
 - **Support and Warranty**: Access to enhanced support, maintenance services, and warranty options.